Our research is editorially independent but we may earn a commission for purchases made through our links.

 In a place where sunshine reigns year-round, it’s no surprise that San Diego is home to a beautiful three-mile boardwalk that offers the chance for all sorts of outdoor activities, running along Pacific and Mission beaches.
 The boardwalk is packed with all sorts of active enthusiasts, from joggers and rollerbladers to bodyboarders who ride the endless simulated waves at the Wave House.
 At Belmont Park amusement park, you can ride the Giant Dipper rollercoaster along with other heart-pounding thrill rides, and if you get too warm with all that fun in the sun, just head to The Plunge, an Olympic-sized indoor pool.

 Visitors at this picturesque boardwalk on the mid-Atlantic coast enjoy a more relaxing experience.
 While it isn’t enormous, flashy or packed with thrill rides, it links the more than half-century-old Funland amusement park with other relics from the past, including Dolle’s, serving caramel corn, saltwater taffy and chocolate-covered pretzels since 1926.
-You can also enjoy more modern concoctions at Greenman Juice Bar, featuring smoothies like the Healthy Elvis, made up of frozen yogurt with organic peanut butter, raspberry and banana.
-This year-round vacation destination which hosts visitors from around the world is also home to the clean, pristine beaches.
+You can also enjoy more modern concoctions at Greenman Juice Bar, featuring smoothies like the Healthy Elvis, made up of frozen yogurt with organic peanut butter, raspberry, and banana.
+This year-round vacation destination which hosts visitors from around the world, is also home to clean, pristine beaches.

 The Ferris wheel that sits on Santa Monica’s pier is a favorite with many, as it’s so close to the ocean that it almost feels as if it will dip you right into the glistening waters of the Pacific.
 The pier, which is located at the end of Route 66 just outside of Los Angeles, also hosts more gentle rides for little ones, including the beautifully carved and painted carousel that was featured in Robert Redford and Paul Newman’s Academy Award-winning film, “The Sting.”
-You can eat, ride, bike and shop all with the backdrop of the Pacific Ocean in a nostalgic carnival atmosphere.
-Be sure to stay for a sunset, best viewed from the end of the pier with a view of the city as you look back over your shoulder.
+You can eat, ride, bike, and shop, all with the backdrop of the Pacific Ocean in a nostalgic carnival atmosphere.
+Be sure to stay for a sunset, which is best viewed from the end of the pier with a view of the city as you look back over your shoulder.

-New England is best known for its tranquil stretches of beach, but in Old Orchard Beach you’ll find a boardwalk with an amusement park, Palace Playland, right next to the ocean.
-The only beachfront amusement park that remains in New England, while it has just a small boardwalk, the food and entertainment continue out onto the wooden pier.
-Enjoy Pier Fries seasoned with malt vinegar, Maine steamers and black raspberry ice cream, and don’t miss watching the saltwater taffy being pulled at Dickinson’s Candy where you can taste a wide variety of flavors, like Beachball, a combination of orange, lemon, blueberry, raspberry and mint.
+New England is best known for its tranquil stretches of beach, but in Old Orchard Beach, you’ll find a boardwalk with an amusement park, Palace Playland, right next to the ocean.
+The only beachfront amusement park that remains in New England, while it has just a small boardwalk, the food, and entertainment continue out onto the wooden pier.
+Enjoy Pier Fries seasoned with malt vinegar, Maine steamers, and black raspberry ice cream, and don’t miss watching the saltwater taffy being pulled at Dickinson’s Candy, where you can taste a wide variety of flavors, like Beachball, a combination of orange, lemon, blueberry, raspberry, and mint.